The-Marcy-Lab-School/CLI-Task-Manager/README.md

 ### Data Types

-Whether you are designing a new application or learning about an existing one, we always start by asking _how is the data represented_?

-After all, most software is really just a tool for manipulating data.
-By first defining the way we choose to represent the data, we are better able to design how the application uses and manipulates it.
+Whether you are designing a new application or learning about an existing one, we always start by asking: _how is the data represented_?
+Once we know how to represent the data, we are better able to design how the application uses and manipulates it.

 **Investigation Questions:**

-Go to the `tasks.js` file and look at the `tasks` variable.
-It is an array of objects, each with a string for `description` and a Boolean for `isComplete`.

-1. The `isComplete` value is represented as a boolean, but we could also have represented it with the numbers `isComplete: 0` (incomplete) and `isComplete: 1` (complete) or as the strings `isComplete: "complete"` and `isComplete: "incomplete"`.
+1. Go to the `tasks.js` file and look at the `tasks` variable.
+It is an array of objects.
+Each object represents a task in the list.
+Each task has a `description` string and an `isComplete` boolean.
+For the `isComplete` value, We could also have represented it with the numbers: `isComplete: 0` (incomplete) and `isComplete: 1` (complete); or as strings `isComplete: "complete"` and `isComplete: "incomplete"`.
 If it were up to you, which would you choose to represent `isComplete` and why?
+2. In `tasks.js` in the `addTask` function, there is this conditional statement: `if (!description)`.
+What data type does the expression `!description` evaluate to? and what is the purpose of this conditional statement?
-2. In `menu.js`, the user's chosen task number `taskChoice` is converted to a number using the `Number` casting function.
+3. In `menu.js`, the user's chosen task number `taskChoice` is converted to a number using the `Number` casting function.
 Why is this code necessary?
 What happens if this type conversion is removed?
-3. In `tasks.js` in the `addTask` function, there is this conditional statement: `if (!description)`.
-What data type does the expression `!description` evaluate to and what is the purpose of this conditional statement?

 **My Notes:**